 While JUMP Math is a mainstream set of curriculum-based resources for use in schools, it is very flexible and can be used as a support in after-school , as well as by by schools and community organizations. at home

 In JUMP Math lessons, students practice inquiry in manageable steps.
 They are expected to discover and understand mathematical concepts by answering questions and working through challenges on their own, but they are also provided with a good deal of rigorous guidance and support from the teacher.
-This balance of discovery with feedback, scaffolding, assessment and explicit instruction is now well supported by research.
+This balance of inquiry with feedback, scaffolding, assessment and explicit instruction is now well supported by research.
 The teacher asks a series of Socratic questions and gives students incrementally harder challenges and activities, with immediate assessment and feedback.
 The JUMP Math Teacher Resources contain detailed lesson plans that show teachers how to deliver this kind of lesson for the full curriculum.
 At the end of a lesson, the teacher uses the accompanying Assessment and Practice (AP) books.

 Teacher Resources are the Heart of JUMP Math